sckott/cowsay/cran-comments.md

 ---

-This version adds use of the special sential _PACKAGE as requested, and some other minor changes.
+This version adds some new features and makes improvements.

 Thanks!
 Scott Chamberlain